isomerpages/isomer-conversion-scripts/README.md

 # Isomer Conversion Tools

-Running the scripts in this folder will allow you to modify the code in an Isomer V1 repository to be compatible with Isomer V2 templates.

 ### How to use
 1. Source your environment variables.
 The variables you will require are:
 - Github username